mlbowser/journal2020/content/Journal_2020.md

 of the Sterling Highway and west of Fuller Lakes Trail.
 She needed to document the work that had been done here by HEA.

+![Documenting the changes to the power line access.](2020-09-02_powerline.jpg)
+Documenting the changes to the power line access.

 I revisited the unfamiliar plant that Annaleese and I had seen on [August 4](#tuesday-august-4) (iNaturalist:
 [55658833](https://www.inaturalist.org/observations/55658833)).
 Some of